 It is easy to find stories in the news reporting accidents involving elderly drivers.
 As Americans live longer, senior driving safety is becoming a concern for many families.
-Whether you are concerned about a family member or even yourself, GoTrack has a put together a simple three step plan to promote safe senior driving.
+Whether you are concerned about your own driving or a family member, GoTrack has a put together a simple three step plan to promote safe senior driving.

 One: An Honest Senior Driving Evaluation

 The first step is an honest assessment of the driver’s physical condition.
-Start with an open talk about driving.
+Start with an open, honest talk about driving.
 Address any concerns and recent experiences on the road.
 This is the time to figure out all of the potential problems so they can be solved!

 Two: Senior Driving Courses And Resources